stacklane/docs/🗄/Article/scripting/suppliers.md

 The most specific supplier is one with the same name as the endpoint itself.
 For example, an endpoint named `index.html` may also have a supplier named `📤/index.js`.
-As the most specific supplier, only `index.html` may access values exported by `📤index.js` (however `index.html` may also access other in-scope suppliers).
+As the most specific supplier, only `index.html` may access values exported by `📤/index.js` (however `index.html` may also access other in-scope suppliers).

 ## Pinned Supplier

-An extension to an endpoint specific supplier is a "pinned" supplier.
+Pinned suppliers are an extension to endpoint specific suppliers.
-Indicate a pinned supplier with the pin emoji, e.g. `📤/📌index.js`, using the same file name as the target Mustache template.
+Indicate a pinned supplier with the pin emoji, for example `📤/📌index.js`, using the same file name as the target Mustache template.
 Pinned suppliers may be used to hide _or_ re-expose broader/earlier supplied values.

-This is especially useful where more strict separation of concerns are desired, for example in the case of [Mustache endpoints](/🗄/Article/endpoints/mustache.md#soc).
+This is primarily used where more strict separation of concerns are desired, for example in the case of [Mustache endpoints](/🗄/Article/endpoints/mustache.md#soc).
 The JavaScript developer may want to ensure that regardless of any suppliers along the REST path, only very explicit / strictly supplied values are visible to the Mustache file.